• Skip to primary navigation

 Why you need it: magnesium is needed as an important cofactor for over 300 enzyme reactions in the body.
 Not only is magnesium lacking in our diet today (due to soil depletion and processed foods), but your body also wastes magnesium under stress.
 Unless you live a stress-free life, you could use some more.

-How to get enough: dark chocolate, cacao, fresh fruits, unprocessed grains, Epsom salt baths, and my personal favorite: magnesium oil
+How to get enough: fresh fruits, unprocessed grains, Epsom salt baths, and my personal favorite: magnesium oil

 My favorite testing method: Hair Tissue Mineral Analysis